 Clayton Frech: Are you going to bike?

-And realize there’s really.
-Might see a few things that you have different than them, but basically everything else is the same.
-Right.
-And, and I get to say this because I didn’t know any of this and I didn’t have that perspective, and I’ve had to learn it over the years.
-And I learned it every day, just being inspired by my athletes and the people in our community.

-Uh, it’s really a remarkable community.
+And realize you might see a few things that you have different than them, but basically everything else is the same.
+And I get to say this, because I didn’t know any of this, and I didn’t have that perspective, and I’ve had to learn it over the years.
+And I learn it every day, just being inspired by my athletes and the people in our community.
+It’s really a remarkable community.
 It’s really incredible.

-So you know, to anybody that’s out there that just sort of doesn’t know this community jump in, right?
-Cause it’ll change you.
-And if we can get kids especially understand this community and connect and learn, we can eradicate bullying, we can eradicate a lot of things by educating kids that it’s okay to be different.
+So to anybody that’s out there that just doesn’t know this community, jump in, because it’ll change you.
+And if we can get kids especially to understand this community and connect and learn, we can eradicate bullying, we can eradicate a lot of things by educating kids that it’s okay to be different.

-Many insights.
-As a reminder, Clayton is just one of the dads who has agreed to be a mentor.
-Father, as part of the Special Fathers Network, a mentoring program for fathers, raising a child with special needs.
-If you’d like to be a mentor father or seeking advice from a mentor father with a similar situation to your own, please go to 21stcenturydads.org thanks again, Clayton.
+David Hirsch: That’s fabulous.
+Well, I want to thank you, Clayton, for sharing your time and many insights.
+As a reminder, Clayton is just one of the dads who has agreed to be a mentor father as part of the Special Fathers Network, a mentoring program for fathers raising a child with special needs.
+If you’d like to be a mentor father, or are seeking advice from a mentor father with a similar situation to your own, please go to 21stcenturydads.org.

 Clayton Frech: You got it.
 Thank you, David.

-Tom Couch: The Special Father’s Network is a dad to dad mentoring program for fathers raising children with special needs through our personalized matching process.
-New fathers with special needs children connect with mentor fathers in a similar situation.
+Tom Couch: The Special Fathers Network is a dad to dad mentoring program for fathers raising children with special needs.
+Through our personalized matching process, new fathers with special needs children connect with mentor fathers in a similar situation.
 It’s a great way for fathers to support fathers.

-David Hirsch: And thank you for listening to this special father’s network podcast.
-Stories of fathers helping fathers.
+David Hirsch: And thank you for listening to this Special Fathers Network Podcast, stories of fathers helping fathers.